-What are the pressures affecting the sounds that languages can use?
-In the first place, we are constrained by what we can do with our tongues, lips, and other vocal organs.
-Secondly, we are limited by our ability to hear small differences in sounds.
+The sounds of languages are constrained, first by what we can do with our tongues, lips, and other vocal organs, and second by our limited ability to hear small differences in sounds.
 These and other constraints have resulted in all languages evolving along similar lines.
 No language has sounds that are too difficult for native speakers to produce within the stream of speech (although, as we will see, some languages have sounds that would twist English-speaking tongues in knots).
 Every language has sounds that are sufficiently different from one another to be readily distinguishable by native speakers (although, again, some distinctions may seem too subtle for ears that are unfamiliar with them).
 These two factors, articulatory ease and auditory distinctiveness, are the principal constraints on how the sounds of languages develop.